Below are some of the most common questions I receive. If you have a question that isn’t answered here and really need an answer, contact me here.

 How can I help?

-There are three main ways you can support me and my work:
+There are two main ways you can support me and my work:

 1. Buy my books – even if you’re not a fan of the specific series or topic, I guarantee you’ll learn a lot and still have a lot of fun.
 In fact, I write all my books with non-fans and non-experts squarely in mind.